 A Simple Daily Health Tracker (Free Download)

-you need a place to notice what actually matters to you.
+You need a place to notice and think about what actually matters to you.

 I recently found myself signed up for yet another expensive nutrition program—one I wasn’t even all that interested in.
 It came with an overwhelming amount of content and a long list of steps to follow in the name of their version of ideal “health.”
-And I kept coming back to the same question:
+I did my best to honestly participate and get as much as possible from the program.
+Yet, I kept coming back to the same question:

-Why does this have to be so complicated… when what I really want is to feel more joy, ease, and aliveness in my day-to-day life?
+Why does this have to be so complicated… when what I really want is to feel more joy, ease, and aliveness in my day-to-day life and especially with my kids while they’re little?

 I didn’t need another overwhelming program.